Fantom-1/ML-Diaries/README.md

-# ML Diaries
+# ML Diaries 📘

-ML Diaries is a collection of notes, experiments, and code related to Machine Learning.
+ML Diaries is a collection of notes, experiments, and code related to Machine Learning 🤖.

 This repository is used to document concepts as they are learned, along with small implementations and observations.

 ---

-## Contents
+## Contents 📂

-- Notes on Machine Learning concepts
+- Notes on Machine Learning concepts 📝
-- Code examples and small experiments
+- Code examples and small experiments 💻
-- Practice implementations of algorithms
+- Practice implementations of algorithms ⚙️
-- Observations and learnings from experiments
+- Observations and learnings from experiments 🔍

 ---

-## Focus Areas
+## Focus Areas 🎯

 - Machine Learning basics
 - Data handling and preprocessing